Skip to main content

 Execute Hello world

-Only one thing you might want to change is to run the HelloWorld example in the new terminal window.
+The only thing you might want to change is to run the HelloWorld example in the new terminal window.
 To do so, hit Ctrl+5 to open the Project Settings tab and select Run in the left sidebar to open the Run Settings, then in the Run section select the Run in terminal checkbox.

 To execute the HelloWorld example press Ctrl + r.